Stock Markets Rise As China Unveils Consumer Plan - UrduPoint

 Stock Markets Rise As China Unveils Consumer Plan

-London, (UrduPoint / Pakistan Point News - 17th Mar, 2025) European and Asian stock markets started the week on the front foot on Monday as investors welcomed China's plans to kickstart consumption in the world's number two economy amid US tariff fears.
+London, (UrduPoint / Pakistan Point News - 17th Mar, 2025) Global stock markets started the week on the front foot on Monday as investors welcomed China's plans to kickstart consumption in the world's number two economy amid US tariff fears.

-The gains followed a pre-weekend rally on Wall Street, stoked by optimism that US lawmakers would pass a spending bill to avert a painful government shutdown.
+Relief about a US government shutdown being avoided helped counterbalance disappointing US economic data.

+Investors were keeping tabs on Beijing as officials were set to outline their plans to kickstart spending by the country's army of consumers after years of post-Covid weakness, which has been a major drag on economic growth.

 "Hopes that a new consumer life raft in China will buoy up the country's prospects of recovery have helped lift sentiment slightly, but caution remains," said Susannah Streeter, head of money and markets at Hargreaves Lansdown.